 - Mississippi taxes personal income at exactly the same rates as corporate income.
 There is a corporate income tax and a corporate franchise tax.
 The breakdown of the corporate tax rate is as follows:

-- The corporate franchise tax which applies to both traditional corporations and S corporations is based on a business’s net worth.
-For instance, the tax is computed at $2.50 per $1,000 of the greater of:
+- The corporate franchise tax, which applies to both traditional corporations and S corporations, is based on a business’s net worth.
+For instance, the tax is computed at $2.50 per $1,000 of the greater of one of these:

 - Capital used, invested, or employed in the state